 In the dilapidated Modiano Market, built for the city’s bourgeoisie in 1926 as a delicatessen market for gourmet foods, we were immersed into far less pleasant aromas.
 Those of the gaping fish, shiny octopus tentacles, raw meat, and puckered tripe resting on trays of ice, as well as the more pleasant smells of pickled olives, spices, and oregano.
 Messy, dark and dusty, the place looked nearly abandoned, but in fact this market is an icon with rich history, where even the blinking electronic signs above stalls are antiques.

-Immersing ourselves into Thessaloniki’s daily life, we meandered through the crowds at the markets, sampling more and more traditional foods and flavours.
-The local favourite is pie, of which we tried dozens; pies made from crispy filo pastry and stuffed with spinach and feta, sweet pumpkin, or the Macedonian classic, cheese pie, which we tried at the fabulous Dia Hiros Resiniotou on Kastritsiou street.
-Kristos claims that Tula, the owner here, makes the best pies in Thessaloniki – and I’m inclined to believe him.
 As well as pie, there were local cheeses, meats and wines at To Ellinikon Green Family delicatessen on Vatikiotou Street, plus a whole host of Pontic Greek delicacies, including a kind of cheese dumpling that looked like a small, wet Cornish pasty but tasted amazing with sweet chilli sauce, at Ragian on Balanou Street.
 Along the way, there was more halva, as well as dates, fruit, nuts, and Turkish delight with walnuts, all vivid proof of the lingering Ottoman spirit which forms a crucial layer of Thessaloniki’s culture.

 This multicultural spirit hasn’t only influenced the food in Thessaloniki; the whole city is quirky and eclectic.
 Perhaps it’s the strong student community in this university town feeding off the creative vibes of history, but Thessaloniki seems to be constantly evolving and changing, with new projects, art scenes, and start-up companies springing up across the city, and independent boutique stores and small art studios lining the side-streets.
 One of the best areas to explore this exciting artistic scene is the network of pedestrian streets and alleys around Athonos Square, an exciting district full of colourful street art, small shops, and lively taverns, which I explored with the lovely guys from Handpeak Tours, a dynamic new tour company connecting visitors with the best independent local businesses.

-From the Artistic Pedagogic Youth Organization, a local charity working with under privileged kids at a tiny and colourful school, to Aravella’s, an eclectic store rammed full of vintage clothes, unique accessories, and handmade, often upcycled, homewares of the owner’s own design, we were offered an insight into Thessaloniki’s coolest new businesses, most of which I would never have discovered alone.
+From the Artistic Pedagogic Youth Organization, a local charity working with underprivileged kids at a tiny and colourful school, to Aravella’s, an eclectic store rammed full of vintage clothes, unique accessories, and handmade, often upcycled, homewares of the owner’s own design, we were offered an insight into Thessaloniki’s coolest new businesses, most of which I would never have discovered alone.
 We met with local artisans and designers, glimpsing inside their tiny studios and galleries, chatting to them about their work, and even saw a few live demonstrations.

-Artist and photographer Vasilis Karkatselis broke off his work on a large-scale, woven photograph – layered with melted wax and pain splatters – and threw himself into a passionate explanation of the piece that was too excitably fast-paced to follow, but the fascinating work spoke for itself.
-A variety of local photographers were on display at the cosy Π.31 gallery, while designer cousins Yiannis Gounaridis and Yiannis Papaioannou at Bord de l’eau Design Factory introduced us to their latest works, a triptych of engorged stickman sculptures inspired by one of their jewellery pieces.
 For me, though, the highlight was the lovely Alexandra Theodosiou, a potter working at 43 Papamarkou Street in one of the city’s oldest shops.
 Part of a mosaic, possibly centuries-old, can still be seen on the floor of her studio, where she blends ancient techniques and design elements with more modern influences, creating some beautiful works of art.

-Quirky, creative, and filled with a vibrant passion, Thessaloniki is also considered one of the best cities in the world for nightlife, with crowds and music spilling out of the hundreds of bars to turn the whole city centre into one enormous party on the weekends.
 Making a loop of the centre with local PR manager Evdokia and a handful of fellow bloggers on my final night in the city, we squeezed through thickly crowded alleys lined with tables of late-night diners or filled with music and dancing, past a street party where I had my first real-life glimpse of a rap battle, and even stumbled upon the city’s Gay Pride event in a square in Ladadika.
 Rainbow balloons surrounded the colourfully lit fountain, people were dancing in the square and on the rooftops of surrounding bars, and many of the revellers proudly wore the message “Hate is not Holy”.
 Finally, Evdokia led us to the raucous scenes at Panellinion Bar, where the spiralling music and that ceaseless dancing left me exhausted and pleasantly buzzing from the warmth and contagious passion of Thessaloniki.

 Many thanks to Discover Greece and Aegean Airlines for arranging the Blogtrotters Greece 2015 trip and hosting my stay in Thessaloniki.

-Don’t miss my in-depth guide to spending 48 hours in Thessaloniki with tips from locals as well as my own recommendations.
+READ MORE: In my in-depth guide to spending 48 hours in Thessaloniki with tips from locals as well as my own recommendations.

 Hello and thank you for the post